Superboy (comic book): Volume 3 (1994–2002)

 A new Superboy was introduced in The Adventures of Superman #500 (June 1993) in the prelude to the third story arc "Reign of the Supermen" in the storyline "The Death of Superman".
 Originally established as a human clone genetically altered to imitate Superman's powers created by Project Cadmus, the new Superboy became the focus of The Adventures of Superman, written by Karl Kesel and pencilled by Tom Grummett.
 The character was then given his own title wherein he became the resident superhero of Hawaii; Kesel and Grummett carried over as the series' first creative team, and also retained Superboy's supporting cast including love interest Tana Moon, unscrupulous agent Rex Leech and his daughter Roxy, and fellow Cadmus creation Dubbilex.
 Knockout first appeared in issue #1 (Feb.
 1994) and became a recurring antagonist for Superboy.
 During this time, Superboy also became an honorary member of the Legion of Super-Heroes during one of the team's journeys to the present day.

 Kesel and Grummett left the series after issue #30.
-Subsequently, the series was mainly written by Ron Marz and Barbara Kesel; pencillers included Ramon Bernado, Sal Buscema and Georges Jeanty.
+Subsequently, the series was mainly written by Ron Marz and Barbara Kesel; pencillers included Ramon Bernado, Sal Buscema, and Georges Jeanty.
 During this period, Superboy also appeared in the companion title Superboy and the Ravers, which ran for 19 issues.

 Kesel and Grummett returned to the series with issue #50.
 The creative team's second run saw major status quo shifts, including Superboy moving away from Hawaii and becoming employed by Project Cadmus, and the introduction of new regular supporting characters including Dr Serling Roquette, Mickey Cannon, and Guardian.
 Superboy was also given the Kryptonian name Kon-El.
 Kesel and Grummett's second run concluded with issue #79.

-A new regular creative team of writer Joe Kelly and penciller Pascal Ferry began on the series with issue #83; Eddie Berganza began as co-writer with issue #87.
-The creative team changed again in issue #94, with the new writing team of Jimmy Palmiotti & Dan DiDio and penciller John McCrea; this run saw Kon-El move to an apartment building in the Suicide Slum section of Metropolis, with an entirely new supporting cast and set of street-level villains.
+A new regular creative team of writer Joe Kelly and penciller Pasqual Ferry began on the series with issue #83; Eddie Berganza began as co-writer with issue #87.
+The creative team changed again in issue #94, with the new writing team of Jimmy Palmiotti and Dan DiDio and penciller John McCrea; this run saw Kon-El move to an apartment building in the Suicide Slum section of Metropolis, with an entirely new supporting cast and set of street-level villains.
 The series was cancelled at issue #100 (with Kesel and Grummett returning for the prologue section of the finale; cover dated July 2002), having run for 102 issues altogether, including #0 and #1,000,000.